Solving the mystery behind Cerebellar Mutism Syndrome

 This research project could help countless children and young adults who are brain tumour survivors.
-This projects aims to help both prevent CMS from occurring and improve the management of this condition when it does occur, to improve the quality of life of those affected.
+This project aims to help both prevent CMS from occurring and improve the management of this condition when it does occur, to improve the quality of life of those affected.

 If you have any questions about this, or our other research projects, please contact us on firstname.lastname@example.org

 Research is just one other way your regular gift can make a difference